BryleIDP3-1/IDPFilo_Team_HW1/README.md

 <img src=/images/bryle_photo2_exhibit.jpg>

-### Bryle's Portfolio
+### Bryle's Portfolio :notebook:
 - Graphic Design: https://www.behance.net/brylliancePH
 - Illustrations: https://www.behance.net/brylliancy
 - Video: https://www.behance.net/brylemotion

-A preview of one of my artwork.:framed_picture:
+A preview of one of my artwork. :framed_picture:
  This was a commissioned project where I was tasked to do artworks for calendar for a bank.
 The idea was incorporating our traditional heroes with the new heroes of the COVID era. :mask: